Best Western Santa Fe

 Also known as the Grand Canyon of Texas, Palo Duro Canyon is a U.S. National Natural Landmark, and features plenty of activities for visitors.

-Rick Husband Amarillo International Airport encompasses 3,547 acres of land east of Amarillo.
-The airport was established as English Field in 1929, with its first commercial flight, through Transcontinental & Western Air.
-Many additional commercial airlines followed suit and started offering regularly scheduled flights to major cities across the United States.
+Encompassing 3,547 acres of the Texas Panhandle, the Rick Husband Amarillo International Airport (AMA) serves the city of Amarillo.
+Established as English Field in 1929, AMA had its first commercial flight through Transcontinental & Western Air.
 Once the adjacent Amarillo Air Force Base closed in 1968, the airport began using some of their buildings for terminal use.

 More Area Attractions & Services